Crimes of Extortion

 In recent years, the number of cyberextortion crimes has risen.
 In these cases, a person (who often has no prior relationship with the victim) steals a secret from the victim electronically or by hacking into their computer.

-The person commits the crime by then threatening to release the secret unless the victim pays money or takes some other course of action.
-Other crimes related to cyber extortion including cyberharassment or cyberstalking.
+The person commits the crime by threatening to release the secret unless the victim pays money or takes other action.
+Other crimes related to cyber extortion include cyberharassment or cyberstalking.

 Attorney for Extortion Crimes in Tampa, FL

-If you are under investigation for extortion under either state or federal law, then contact a criminal defense attorney at the Sammis Law Firm in Tampa, Hillsborough County, FL.
+If you are being investigated for extortion under state or federal law, contact a criminal defense attorney at the Sammis Law Firm in Tampa, Hillsborough County, FL.

-Never speak to a law enforcement officer about being the target of a criminal investigation into the crime of extortion until after you have spoken with an experienced criminal defense lawyer.
+Never speak to a law enforcement officer about being the target of a criminal investigation into extortion until you have spoken with an experienced criminal defense lawyer.

 Whether your case is being investigated at the state or federal level, the attorneys at Sammis Law Firm are ready to help you fight the allegations.
 Contact us today to schedule a free and confidential consultation.